-Whether you choose a simple point-and-shoot model or a high-end thermal imager with all the bells and whistles, here are some key features and specs you should consider:
+Whether you choose a simple point-and-shoot model or a high-end thermal camera with all the bells and whistles, here are some key features and specs you should consider:

 - Detector resolution indicates the number of detector pixels on the camera.
 More pixels, means higher resolution.